-Our review of one UK aerospace company's annual report showed that the UK government has held alliances or partnerships with the private sector, for example, in building vessels.
+15 Our review of one UK aerospace company's annual report showed that the UK government has held alliances or partnerships with the private sector, for example, in building vessels.

-- a) Applying IAS 28 provides a faithful representation of an interest in a collaborative arrangement structured through a separate vehicle where a party has no control or joint control over the financial and operating policies of the separate vehicle, by showing that an entity has only the power to participate in those policies. - b) Applying IAS 16 Property, Plant and Equipment provides a faithful representation of share in a commonly-owned asset where the contractual arrangement does not specify that unanimous consent is required by the parties for using the asset. - c) Applying IFRS 3 Business Combinations provides a faithful representation of an interest in an arrangement that is a business where one of the parties has control over the rights to the net assets14.
+- A33 Applying relevant IFRS Standards faithfully represents the economic substance of collaborative arrangements.
+This is because the requirements in those Standards prompt entities to analyse the rights and obligations arising from each collaborative arrangement and apply the principles of each IFRS Standard to each one of its arrangements.
+For example: - a.
+Applying IAS 28 provides a faithful representation of an interest in a collaborative arrangement structured through a separate vehicle where a party has no control or joint control over the financial and operating policies of the separate vehicle, by showing that an entity has only the power to participate in those policies. - b.
+Applying IAS 16 Property, Plant and Equipment provides a faithful representation of share in a commonly-owned asset where the contractual arrangement does not specify that unanimous consent is required by the parties for using the asset. - c.
+Applying IFRS 3 Business Combinations provides a faithful representation of an interest in an arrangement that is a business where one of the parties has control over the rights to the net assets16.